 Depression is a common consequence of a brain injury, and can mean a diminished quality of life and poor prognosis for a person with a traumatic brain injury.
 A brain injury can impair mobility and gait, motor skills, and cognitive abilities.
 All of these consequences can mean that the individual is no longer able to work at his former job and earn an income.

 All of these factors must be considered into your claim after an injury.
 Failure to account for all current and future expenses could mean financial devastation for you and your family.
-If you or a loved one has suffered a brain injury in a motorcycle accident, talk to an Atlanta motorcycle accident attorney at the Katz Law Firm to discuss your options for a claim.
+If you or a loved one has suffered a brain injury in a motorcycle accident, talk to an Atlanta motorcycle accident attorney at the Katz Personal Injury Lawyers to discuss your options for a claim.